Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 A democracy is a form of organization of power, governing, command, or decision-making in which decisions are made by popular vote.
-Some people would say democracy is a form of government, but it can also be viewed as a type of organizational structure, because democracy does not just occur in strictly human systems.
+Democracy is often discussed as a form of government, but it can also be viewed as a more general type of organizational structure, because democracy can occur in systems other than groups of people.

 Because the ultimate decision-making power lies with the people being ruled in a democracy, democracy can be seen as a "bottom-up" form of organization, as opposed to a "top-down" form of organization (like hierarchy).
 It is also to a degree decentralized because power lies in the hands of a large number of individuals.